-7. If English is not the applicant's native language, the applicant is required to submit an official Test of English as a Foreign Language (TOEFL) score report or an International English Language Testing System (IELTS) score report.
+7. If English is not the applicant's native language, the applicant is required to submit an official Test of English as a Foreign Language (TOEFL) score report or an International English Language Testing System (IELTS) score report or the Pearson Test of English PTE.
 A minimum score of 500 on the paper-based TOEFL, 173 on the computer-based TOEFL, or 61 on the internet-based TOEFL is required for admission.
-A minimum score of 5.0 on the IELTS is required for admission.
-The TOEFL or IELTS are not required for international students who have earned a bachelor's degree from a United States regionally accredited institution.
+A minimum score of 5.5 on the IELTS is required for admission.
+A minimum score of 45 on the PTE is required for admission.
+The TOEFL, IELTS, or the PTE are not required for international students who have earned a bachelor's degree from a United States regionally accredited institution.